Mark Atkins (footballer): Coaching & management career

 Shrewsbury manager Kevin Ratcliffe resigned with one game remaining of the season, and Atkins took charge of the team as they attempted to restore some pride in a home encounter against his original club Scunthorpe United.
 However, the Shrews succumbed to a 2–1 defeat, and Atkins left at the end of the season.
 He continued his playing career for one more season, at non-league level with Harrogate Town, also serving as their coach, before hanging up his boots for good in 2004.

 Atkins remained assistant manager at Harrogate, but both he and manager John Reed left for Stalybridge Celtic in January 2005, from where they were later sacked in April 2007.
 He was appointed manager at Northern Premier League outfit Matlock Town, on 18 November 2008.
 He resigned along with assistant Nick Buxton on 4 October 2014 after a 4–0 defeat to Halesowen Town left Matlock Town joint bottom of the league.

+Atkins returned to Matlock as manager in March 2024.

 He is now a summarisor for BBC Radio Lancashire.